 1. Take your pet out for a long walk earlier in the daylight, long before fireworks start.

 2. Help dog anxiety by giving them happy activities to tire and distract them.
 See our special videos below for fun ideas to keep their brain busy.

-3. Stay with your pet, and act in a jolly but calm manner.
+3. Stay with your pet, and act normally.
 You can reassure your pet that all is well by remaining happy!

 4. Feed your pet earlier in the day and save tasty treats for the evening.
 This helps them form a positive association with firework sounds.

 5. Keep the TV on, and add a radio playing in another room to mask sound.

 6. Allow your pet to retreat to their den and let them enjoy the peace and safety of this cosy haven.

 7. If it becomes too much, pop your pet in the car and drive to a quieter location, keeping the car warm and the radio on, of course!

 If you know that your dog is prone to noise phobia and anxiety during the fireworks season, try natural anxiety remedies for dogs such as our Scullcap & Valerian Tablets for Dogs and Cats.
 These can be beneficial even at the last minute as these can be given as a ‘double dose’ 12 hours before and 2 hours before the event or fireworks display.